Soursop Nutrition: Useful Fruit, Not a Proven Cancer Treatment

 Nutrition Context

-As a fruit, soursop contributes vitamin C, carbohydrate, water, and some fiber.
+As a fruit, soursop contributes vitamin C , carbohydrate, water, and some fiber.

 Safety and Misinformation

 The main user risk here is not eating soursop fruit.
 It is acting on disease-treatment claims from low-quality sources.
+The page on antioxidants covers why “antioxidant = cancer cure” logic doesn’t hold up.

 For any cancer-related decision, users should prioritize oncology guidance and established evidence standards.